top of page

 Will place ever get it right again?

-As mentioned, vague rumors of new stewards were rife over decades, resulting every time some officious new front desk manager appeared.
-Many visitors apparently couldn't distinguish between absentee 'ownership' and the various managers hired by them who must, in the chronic absence of a real steward, ACT as though they
+As mentioned, vague rumors of new stewards were rife over decades, resulting every time some officious new front desk manager appeared, bristling with authority.
+Many visitors apparently couldn't distinguish between absentee 'ownership' and the various managers hired by them who must, in the chronic absence of a real steward,

-indeed 'owned' the place.
-Perhaps the notion of the proprietor not being there, or at least popping in now and then to mingle with guests, was too weird and discomforting a reality to try to wrap one's mind around.
+make management decisions as though they indeed 'owned' the place.
+Perhaps the notion of the proprietor not being there, or at least popping in now and then to mingle with guests, was just too weird and discomforting a reality to want to even try wrapping one's mind around.

-The new, Pneuma-Institute-involved title holders reportedly live as far away as L.A., Mexico and South America -- making for a way-y absentee stewardship.
-(And one thought San Francisco was far.)
-New grounds management only coalesced two years after the sale, old manager Rowena P. having stayed in charge two years past the legal property transfer and acting mostly by remote from hundreds of miles away, relaying abrupt policy changes and directives for the grounds' rubber-stamping staff to rigorously follow, no questions asked:
+The new Pneuma Institute title holders reportedly live as far away as L.A., Mexico and South America -- making for a way-y absentee stewardship.
+(And one thought San Francisco was a far piece.)
+New grounds management only coalesced two years after the sale, old manager Rowena P. having stayed in charge two years past the legal property transfer, and upped the trend of absentee stewardship to remote management by acting mostly by remote from hundreds of miles away, relaying various abrupt, disheartening policy changes and directives for the grounds' rubber-stamping staff to follow rigorously, no questions asked:

 "I'm listening"

-Long before the sale to the new 'owners', a hidden microphone was planted in the office by old management.
-It was apparently done, among other reasons like security, to try to nip in the bud any staff members daring to grumble about Foggy's sometimes heavy-handed marching orders -- or management's own.
-Mic seemed to continue serving the same function with the new absentee stewards.
-It worked to keep any office staff from talking out of school, if inclined to commiserate with dumbfounded longtime visitors, without suffering dire consequences, once the sea-level operational changes began gutting the former, longstanding, quasi down-home spirit of the place.
+Long before the sale to the new 'owners', a hidden microphone had been planted in the office by old management.
+It was apparently done, among other reasons like security, to try nipping in the bud any staff members daring to grumble about Foggy's sometimes heavy-handed marching orders enacted by management.
+The mic seemed to continue serving the same function with the new absentee stewards.
+It worked to keep office staff from talking out of school and commiserating with dumbfounded longtime visitors without suffering dire consequences once the sea-level operational changes proceeded to totally gut the former spirit of the place.

 At least one office worker was fired as a result.
-(She had planned to quit anyhow, unwilling to any longer be party to the grievous scene.)
+(She had planned to quit anyhow, unwilling to any longer be part of such a dispiriting scene.)

 Is that spooky or what?
-Writer had suspected such a device existed long before the legal title change, ever since experiencing an incident.
-One day, no sooner had I started voicing a bit of constructive criticism in the office, as was my wont, to front desk Linda Boyle's sympathetic ear*, than suddenly head manager Rowena rushed in out of nowhere for no apparent reason, trying to act all nonchalant, just standing there looking about, the very picture of (feigned) innocence.
+Writer had suspected such a device existed long before the legal title change, ever since experiencing an incident one day.
+No sooner had I started voicing a bit of constructive criticism in the office, as was my wont, to front desk Linda Boyle's sympathetic ear*, than suddenly head manager Rowena rushed in out of nowhere for no apparent reason, trying to act all nonchalant just standing there looking about, the very picture of innocence.

-More sensitive visitors, especially those treasuring memories of mellower times, might've felt as though some springs gestapo had somehow, suddenly, surreally taken over the place.
-The same basic thing had happened after Foggy bought place in early 1980s before later mellowing, as related further on. see new owner article
+More sensitive visitors, especially those treasuring memories of mellower times, might've felt as if some springs gestapo had suddenly, surreally, taken over the place.
+The same basic thing happened after Foggy bought place in early 1980s before later mellowing, as related further on. see new owner article

-The steward change had, at first, seemed pregnant with possibility.
-Writer optimistically hoped it would prove a golden opportunity to more fully redeem the legacy of the pioneer founding family and further re-activate the profound healing potential of the sacred land.
-The new ostensible stewardship was, after all, involved in a quasi-spiritual field, and before the sale had reportedly told the manager that they basically liked the place just the way it was. (see home page).
-Of course, it's possible this was only a fabricated story to keep the natives from rebelling until she was safely out of the picture, or maybe she herself was naive enough (or possibly distracted by the handsome 10% broker commission she was about to get) to want to take them at their word.
+The stewardship change had at first seemed pregnant with possibility.
+The Pollyanna in the writer had optimistically hoped it would be seen by the new stewards as a golden opportunity to redeem the legacy of the pioneer founding family and further re-activate the healing potential of the realm as a genuine public-minded service.
+The new ostensible stewardship was, after all, at least nominally involved in a quasi-spiritual field, and before the sale had reportedly told the manager that they basically liked the place just the way it was. (see home page).
+Of course, it's possible this was only a fabricated story to cinch the sale and keep the natives from rebelling until she was safely out of the picture, or, if true, maybe she herself was naive enough (or possibly so distracted by the dazzling 10% broker commission in the offing -- over a quarter million dollars) that she naively took them at their word, any better discerning ability of their actual intentions blinded.

-In any event, it seemed a golden chance to re-dedicate the place and fine-tune the operation to one more affordable, purifying, healing and rejuvenating -- in the process drawing renewed involvement from the wider community with all its varied talents, skills and resources.
-The place appeared poised to become an even more thriving cultural healing center -- locally, nationally, globally.
+In any event, it seemed the opportune chance to re-dedicate the place and fine-tune the operation to one more affordable, purifying, healing and rejuvenating -- in the process drawing renewed involvement from the wider community with all its varied talents, skills and resources.
+The place appeared poised to become an even more thriving (if still modest) cultural healing center -- locally, nationally, globally.

-Sadly, time proved the latest absentee stewards were far from being interested in keeping the place 'just the way it was.'
-They'd apparently only been biding their time, all the while patiently spinning their grandiose, unseemly, private-minded diversionary plans.
-Soon enough they proved their intent to SERIOUSLY change the operation, essentially re-purposing the entire place just to suit their own conservative organization's exclusive shtick and collective mindset.
+Sadly, time proved the latest absentee stewards were light years away from ever being even the least bit interested in keeping the place "just the way it was."
+They'd apparently only been biding their time, all the while patiently spinning grandiose, private-minded, wildly diversionary plans.
+Soon enough they'd reveal their intent to SERIOUSLY change the operation, essentially re-purposing the entire grounds just to suit their own organization's private shtick.

-The early apparent aim: revamp the visitor base to Spring-unsavvy traffic (for a while), to help support outfit's psychoanalytical shtick, the public effectively defraying their 'rental' costs to have the place also serve as their Pneuma world headquarters (they have branches in several countries).
-Plus, of course, enable its various affiliated groups and family members to enjoy the place for themselves from time to time as their own private little Shangri-la.
+The early apparent aim: revamp the visitor base to Spring-unsavvy traffic (for a while), to help support the outfit's psychoanalytical dedication, the public effectively defraying their 'rental' costs to have the place also serve as Pneuma's world headquarters (they have branches in several countries).
+Plus, of course, enable its various affiliated groups and family members to enjoy the place for themselves from time to time as their own little private Shangri-la.

-Spring-purist visitors, on earlier finding the cornerstone to the progressive spa atmosphere, clothing-optional, suddenly verboten, plus the sacred sweat lodge kicked off the land, viewed changes as little more than the place having morphed into some ersatz, convention-bound, fundamentalist-friendly, watered-down tourist trap, one saddled with weird, monetized new-age overtones.
-And all before ever junking spa service and unequivocally revealing their wildly misguided intentions.
+Spring-purist visitors, on earlier finding the cornerstone to the progressive spa atmosphere, clothing-optional, suddenly verboten, plus the sacred sweat lodge kicked off the land, viewed the sorry changes as little more than the place having morphed into some ersatz, convention-bound, fundamentalist-friendly, watered-down tourist trap saddled with weird, monetized, bourgeois-cozy, new-age overtones.
+And all before ever junking spa service and unequivocally revealing egregiously misguided intentions for the place.

-Time has proven that they intended all along to morph the place into serving their own thing, seemingly callously indifferent to the global public's profoundly deep affection for it, and were resigned to the high 'rent' as the price to pay for legally derailing the place's longtime spa dedication to suit their own purposes.
-They were apparently willing to accept becoming seen as dastardly villains and maybe even live with the place becoming a perpetual money pit.
-(Or they had perhaps finagled some convoluted tax write-off to minimize the ouch of the ongoing cash drain.)
+Time has proven they'd intended all along to morph the place into serving their own thing, first and foremost, seemingly indifferent to the global public's profound affection for the realm, and were resigned to the high 'rent' as the price to pay for derailing the place's historic spa dedication in order to suit their own devices.
+They seemed apparently willing to accept being seen as unspeakably dastardly villains and live with the place possibly being a perpetual money pit.
+(Or they perhaps finagled some convoluted tax write-off to minimize the ouch of the ongoing cash drain.)

-As related on the home page, soon after the new actual-on-grounds management arrived in December 2017, on the wings of the way-absentee stewardship board members' visit, the place's sporadically powerful medicine wheel ground to a screeching halt.
-They'd thrown a boxful of monkey wrenches into it by kicking out the open-to-the-public sweat lodge and erasing the springs gazebo's love and prayer offering altar...and, a year earlier, scrapping old-management unsupported, but 'owner'-okayed, clothing-optional policy of a generation's standing.
+As related on the home page, soon after the new actual-on-grounds management arrived in December 2017 on the wings of the way-absentee stewardship board members' visit, the place's sporadically powerful medicine wheel, losing serious momentum since the sale, ground to a screeching halt.
+They'd thrown a boxful of monkey wrenches into it by kicking out the open-to-the-public sweat lodge and erasing the springs gazebo's love and prayer offering altar...and, a year earlier, having scrapped the old-management unsupported but 'owner'-okayed clothing-optional policy of a generation's standing...and, two years later, scrapping spa operation altogether.

-No surprise that the former high visitor volume tanked overnight.
+No surprise, the former high visitor volume tanked overnight.

-Prayers are for appropriate future stewardship to rescue the realm after the failure of the current absentee one's misguided effort to alter the place into some private-minded, psychotherpeutic quasi new-age scene overlaid with organized religion-- one that, in many ways, can't even BEGIN to hold a candle to Mother Earth's simple yet profoundly effective ways to reintegrate and uplift bodies, minds and spirit.
+Prayers are for an appropriate future stewardship to rescue the realm after the failure of the current absentee one to try to change the place into some private-minded, psycho-therapeutic, quasi new-age scene overlaid with organized religion-- one that, in so many ways, can't even BEGIN to hold a candle to Mother Earth's simple, effective way of reintegrating and uplifting humanity's collective body, mind and spirit.
 (One of the ostensible central goals of Pneuma...ahem.)

 The actions are, obviously, too bizarre for words.
-It's an ill-conceived effort that time will prove disastrous for all concerned.
+It's an ill-conceived effort that time might well prove disastrous for all concerned.

 In other countries -- sometimes even in U.S, like Virginia's Berkeley Springs, the nation's oldest mineral springs resort; Washington soaked there -- such a rarity as Stewart Springs would've long ago become a protected public holding, something like a dedicated trust or working historic state park.

 Not that that might necessarily be the best solution.
-Perhaps better if the future benefactor steward -- imagine one -- legally sets up the place as a charitable nonprofit operation in perpetuity, as reportedly done long ago at nearby Jackson Wellsprings in southern Oregon, and as did California's Harbin Hot Springs, when creating its nonprofit Church of Heart Consciousness -- thus quashing any possible future inappropriate notions of would-be 'ownership' from ever again trying to co-opt the place to run it in variance from its long noble (if sporadic) tradition: dedication to providing greater humanity with natural, affordable purifying, healing, and rejuvenating amid the glad tidings of nature.
+Perhaps better if a future benefactor steward legally sets up the place as a charitable nonprofit operation in perpetuity, as was reportedly done long ago at nearby Jackson Wellsprings, in southern Oregon, and as did California's Harbin Hot Springs when creating its nonprofit Church of Heart Consciousness -- thus quashing possible future inappropriate notions of any would-be 'ownership' from ever again trying to co-opt the place and run it in variance of its noble tradition: dedication to providing humanity with natural, affordable purifying, healing, and rejuvenating amid the glad tidings of nature.
+Being nonprofit would exempt the operation from paying ouchy property taxes each year, making for lower overhead, enabling making visitors fees far more affordable.

 see home page also rants & raves